icg-innovation/seagrass/README.md

 # seagrass

+A companion Python module (including Colab notebooks) for the University of Portsmouth seagrass project.

 This package is still in development and is *highly* experimental, therefore the API is subject to frequent and significant change.
 Use with caution.

 NOTE: This package currently holds no license and therefore cannot be copied, distributed, modified, or used research outside the University of Portsmouth without express permission from the authors.